Do you have confidence in the U.S. dollar? Many people don't,

 Shop AroundThere are a multitude of choices out there, when it comes to forex brokers.
 A quick search on Google for "forex brokers" gives almost 3 million results.
 Treat your choice as you would with any other major financial decision and look at the pros and cons of each firm.
 Some things to look for are:

-• What are the commissions/spreads?
+- What are the commissions/spreads?
 Some brokers don't charge a commission, and are compensated by the spread in price between the bid and the ask.
 Others charge a commission and allow you to place trades within the bid and ask, essentially creating your own market.
-Others still, will charge both - charging a higher commission to compensate for providing a tighter spread.
-Each has its own benefits, but also its own costs.
-Carefully consider which would fit into your trading style.
-Long term traders, may care less about the spread, as they are going for large moves, and the one to three pips lost in the spread may not make a large difference to their bottom line.

-• Does the broker allow you to adjust your leverage?
+Make some trades on paper first, comparing what different trades would cost from different brokers, before settling with one. - Does the broker allow you to adjust your leverage?
 High leverage can create high returns, but also large losses.
 Using leverage sensibly will keep you in the game.
 Many brokers offer leverage of 200:1 and up, which can destroy an account quickly if used constantly.
 High leverage can have its uses, but you should be able to use less if need be.
 Many experts say that 20:1 leverage should be plenty for most adequately-funded traders.

-• How do you like the software?
+- How do you like the software?
 There are as many different trading applications as there are brokers - play around with a few to see what you like the best.
 Things to look for could be the extent of their technical analysis and charting tools, whether it includes a live data feed, how intuitive the order entry is, and how fast the software runs on your computer.
 Ease of use adds to speed, and speed is of utmost importance with Forex trading.
 A wide expanse of tools, will add to the amount of different strategies you can try out.
 Another thing to look at is whether the software runs remotely through a web browser, or whether you have to download to you computer.
 Remote software means that you will always have the newest version, and you can make trades when you are away from home, but desktop software often runs faster.
 Play around with both by signing up for some demo accounts to see what you prefer.
 (For further reading on this, read What should I look for when choosing a forex trading platform?)

-• Are they regulated?
+- Are they regulated?
 Because the foreign exchange market is widely unregulated, look for brokers that are registered with their local regulatory body.
 This would be the National Futures Association (NFA) in the U.S. This helps to ensure that the firm is adhering to certain requirements, and you are afforded additional protections.

 Want to learn more about getting started in the Forex markets?
 Read our Forex Market Primer.